cloudfoundry/eirini-release/README.md

     ```

 This will download the mentioned version of `eirinifs.tar`. (see [eirinifs releases](https://github.com/cloudfoundry-incubator/eirinifs/releases))

+Additionally, if you want to override eirini images, please follow instructions in [Overriding Eirini Images](#overriding-eirini-images)
 1. Use the following command to verify that every CF control plane pod is `running` and `ready`:

     ```bash